akielaries/openGPMP/README.md

 # Overview
-**openMTPK** is an open-source, multi-threaded, mathematics package written in C++, C, and Fortran with a primary focus on Numbery Theory and Cryptographic algorithms, Linear Algebra, and Machine/Deep learning concepts. openMTPK aims to provide options for pre-built functions, models, etc. along with modularity for user freedom.
+**openMTPK** is an open-source, multi-threaded, mathematics package written in C++, C, and Fortran with a primary focus on Number Theory and Cryptographic algorithms, Linear Algebra, and Machine/Deep learning concepts. openMTPK aims to provide options for pre-built functions, models, etc. along with modularity for user freedom.
 Additional acceleration modules are featured for optional use and installation featuring
 OpenCL GPU acceleration functions written in C and wrapped for C++, CUDA GPU acceleration, as well as SIMD methods using Intel intrinsic functions with additional support for ARM.